 So you want to be a detective?
 Fantastic!
 That’s what this site is all about.
 But being a professional detective is not all bright lights and high fives like on TV.
-The work is often gruelling.
-And that’s true for all types of detectives: police detectives (homicide), crime scene investigators, and PI’s, to name a few.
-Your job may require you carry out surveillance, conduct probing interviews, examine evidence in excruciating detail, and participate in arrests and raids.
+The work can be extremely demanding.
+That’s true for all types of detectives: police detectives (homicide), crime scene investigators, and PI’s, to name a few.
+Your job may require you carry out surveillance, conduct probing interviews, survey crime scenes, examine evidence in excruciating detail, and participate in arrests and raids.

-Detective jobs cover a wide array of skills and duties, so you might be suited for one job but not another.
+Detective jobs cover a wide array of skills and duties, so you might be better suited for one type.
 For example, homicide detectives spend a lot of time on the streets, interviewing witnesses and following leads.
 Crime scene investigators spend most of their time inside a lab.
-Both careers still demand incredible focus and are stressful in their own right.
-But you can see why choosing the right kind of detective is so important.
+Both careers still require incredible focus and are stressful in their own right.
 Research the different careers and assess your own strengths and weaknesses to find the best fit.

-There is no “detective school” per say.
 Each job has unique educational requirements.
 Forensic detectives will be required to have a specialized education in either a Masters or Doctorate.
-Other careers such as police detectives more value experience and personality.
+Other careers such as police detective value experience and personality highly.

 To become a police detective, you need to serve at least 5 years as a patrol officer.
 Most of the police departments in the US will require at least a high school diploma while recruiting a patrol officer.
 The US Bureau of Labor Statistics reports that many officers also hold a degree.
 Some departments prefer recruits who have a background in criminal justice while others might only look for a bachelor’s degree.
 Knowledge of foreign languages is always a major asset.